 (2) Maximum inpatient hospital reimbursements equal to the negotiated managed care hospital rates that were in effect on March 31, 2023, for the managed care organization for inpatient hospital services.

-(b) Notwithstanding subsection (a) of this section, the Department shall fund capitation rates for each managed care organization at a level that allows for maximum outpatient hospital reimbursement rates to a nonprofit pediatric acute care hospital of:

-(1) 120% of the fee-for-service rate methodology set forth in the State Plan for the period October 1, 2023, to September 30, 2024;

-(2) 115% of the fee-for-service rate methodology set forth in the State Plan for the period October 1, 2024, to September 30, 2025;

-(3) 110% of the fee-for-service rate methodology set forth in the State Plan beginning October 1, 2025.

-(c) If necessary to ensure federal concurrence with the provisions of this section, the Department shall, by September 30, 2023, submit a managed care directed payment proposal to the Center for Medicare and Medicaid Services.
+(b) If necessary to ensure federal concurrence with the provisions of this section, the Department shall, by September 30, 2023, submit a state plan amendment or a managed care directed payment proposal to the Center for Medicare and Medicaid Services.

 Sec.
 5014.
 Annual hospital costs reporting.